Eligibility, Qualifying, Preference

-Includes all adults and children that will reside in a restricted home.
-Children are only counted if they are eligible to be claimed on taxes.
+Includes all adults and dependents that will reside in a restricted home.
+Dependents are only counted if they are eligible to be claimed on taxes.
 For the purposes of calculating income, a household includes all annual income for adults in the home, including retirement income, and excluding income from adult children who attend college.

-To be eligible to apply for restricted housing, at least one person in a household must be employed full-time in Teton County working for a local business (can be self employed).
+To be eligible to apply for restricted housing, at least one person in a household must be employed full-time in Teton County working for a local business (also can be self employed).
 The Housing Department defines full-time employment as working an average of 30 hours per week or 1560 hours per calendar year.

-For Affordable homes at least one person per household must demonstrate that the are full-time employed or will be by the time of signing a lease in the case of a rental unit or closing on a home in the case of purchasing a home.
+For Affordable and Workforce housing homes at least one person per household must demonstrate that they are full-time employed or will be by the time of signing a lease in the case of a rental unit or closing on a home in the case of purchasing a home.
 The Housing Department defines full-time employment as working 30 hours per week or 1560 hours per calendar year.

 U.S. Citizen or Lawful Permanent Resident

-To be eligible to apply for a restricted home at least one person in the household must be a U.S. Citizen or a foreign national who has been granted the right to reside permanently in the United States and holds a Green Card (Lawful Permanent Resident).
+To be eligible to apply for an ownership Workforce or Affordable home at least one person in the household must be a U.S. Citizen or a foreign national who has been granted the right to reside permanently in the United States and holds a Green Card (Lawful Permanent Resident).

-To be eligible to apply for ownership units, at least one member of the household must take the e Home America Homebuyer Education class.
-If you have owned a home within the last three years, this is not currently required.
+To be eligible to apply for ownership units, at least one member of the household must take the Wyoming Housing Network Homebuyer Education course.
+This is an online course that takes approximately five hours, and can be taken at your convenience.
 This is not required for rental units.

 Gross income means total household income before taxes.
-Households applying for Affordable rentals, Affordable ownership, and Attainable ownership homes are required to qualify under income categories.
+Households applying for Affordable rentals, Affordable ownership, and Attainable ownership homes are required to qualify under income ranges.

-To qualify for Affordable rentals, households must earn less than 120% of the median income (category 3) for Teton County, Wyoming.
+To qualify for Affordable rentals, households must earn less than 120% of the median income for Teton County, Wyoming.

-Attainable homes are designated as Category 2, 3, and 4.
+Attainable homes are a legacy program that also have income ranges.
 These are not the same as the Affordable categories.
-To qualify for an Attainable home, a household's income must be less than the maximum income for each category.
+To qualify for an Attainable home, a household's income must be less than the maximum income for each range.
 There is no minimum.
-For example, if a household qualifies for Category 3, their income will also qualify income wise for all Attainable categories.
+For example, if a household qualifies for the lowest income range, their income will also qualify income wise for all Attainable ranges.

-Employment-based homes to not have a limit to how much income a household may earn, however, the household must continually earn at least 75% of its income from a local business or businesses.
+Workforce housing homes do not have a limit to how much income a household may earn, however, the household must continually earn at least 75% of its income from a local business or businesses.

 To qualify for Affordable ownership homes, and Attainable homes, households must qualify under a net asset limit.
 There is not an asset limit for Affordable rentals other than no member of the household may have any interest or ownership in residential property within 150 miles of Teton County, Wyoming.
 Net assets means total value of household assets minus any debt the household may have.
 Assets include: gift money; vehicles, RVs, boats, etc.; personal items valued greater than $500; bank accounts; investment accounts; trust funds; vested life insurance; commercial properties; and residential property.
 Retirement accounts are not included unless money is withdrawn for down payment or other expenses.
-Business assets are included as part of household assets.
+Liquid Business assets are included as part of household assets.
 This means assets that can be converted to cash in a short time with little or no loss in value such as accounts receivable, demand and time deposits, bonds, securities or precious metals such as gold or silver.
 Property owned by businesses will only be counted as an asset if not material to the operation of the business.
 The income and asset chart shows the asset limit.
 You can find it here.